 Moreover, some lenders, deserving or not, get a reputation for being difficult to work with.
 If your agent is an experienced short sale agent, he or she will know who these lenders are and can advise you of the difficulty you may encounter.

-If your offer is 20% or 30% of the mortgaged amount, it is unlikely that your offer will see the light of day on the negotiator's desk.
+If your offer is 20 percent or 30 percent of the mortgaged amount, it probably won't see the light of day on the negotiator's desk.

 The Short Sale Listing Agent's Track Record